Welcome to my Agency Navigator review.

 If you've taken other courses, you'll know that completing them is where your journey begins, not where it ends.
 And Agency Navigator comes with ongoing resources to help you along that continued journey.

-The accountability elements, the live Q&A calls, and the community are where you'll find the most value once you've completed the core modules.
+The accountability elements, the live Q&A calls, and the community are where you'll find the most value once you've completed the core modules of Iman's course.

 The three forms of accountability implemented in Agency Navigator are: